National Memorial (Thailand): Military history and museum building

 The building looks like a fortress with an ancient tower.
 The front of this building is the shrine of King Chulalongkorn with Thai army members standing in military uniform.
 Army field marshals’ names are engraved on the marble within historic buildings and a military museum.

 Panoramic Display

 This building is octagonal.
 The inner wall is curved in a circle.
 A 4.30 meter by 90 meter painting is installed.
-It was done by Preecha Tha-ngong, a national artist, with students from Silpakorn University and Rangsit University.
+It was done by Preecha Thao-thong, a national artist, with students from Silpakorn University and Rangsit University.
 It shows the historical events of Thailand from past to present to represent the wisdom of the king.
 It includes the sacrifices of the ancestors.
 It is dedicated to protecting and preserving national independence.

 The painting is separated into 10 parts, arranged by era: